-	They focus on readying patients for dialysis, caring for them during treatment, monitoring them and preparing them to leave after treatment.
-To ensure they have the proper qualifications for this role, LPNs can get a certification in IV therapy as dialysis requires an IV.
+They focus on readying patients for dialysis, care for them during treatment, monitoring them and preparing them to leave after treatment.
+To ensure they have the proper qualifications for this role, LPNs can get a certification in intravenous (IV) therapy, as dialysis requires an IV.

-For international work, LPNs can stay in one location for up to a year, while U.S.-based travel nurses work at one facility for up to 13 weeks.
+For international work, LPNs might stay in one location for up to a year, while domestic travel nurses work at one facility for about 13 weeks.
 For LPNs who want to travel, this is a great option.

 Explore more articles